Hoyg/azuredevopslabs/labs/vstsextend/deploymentgroups/readme.md

 All the above challenges have been handled seamlessly with the introduction of the [Deployment Groups](https://docs.microsoft.com/en-us/vsts/build-release/concepts/definitions/release/deployment-groups/){:target="_blank"}.

-The Deployment Group installs a deployment agent on each of the target servers in the configured group and instructs the Release Management to gradually deploy the application to all these servers that belong to the Deployment Group.
+The Deployment Group installs a deployment agent on each of the target servers in the configured group and instructs the Release Pipeline to gradually deploy the application to all these servers that belong to the Deployment Group.
 Multiple pipelines can be created for the roll-out deployments so that the latest version of the application could be provided in a phased manner to the multiple user groups for validating the newly introduced features.

 ### What's covered in this lab?

 This lab covers the configuration of the deployment groups and details how the deployment groups could be used in the Azure DevOps.

-### Prerequisites for the lab
+### Before you begin

 1. Refer to the [Getting Started](../Setup/) page to know the prerequisites for this lab.

-1. Click on the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77368&Name=deploymentgroups) link and follow the instructions in [Getting Started](../Setup/) page to provision the project to your **Azure DevOps**.
+1. Click the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77368&Name=deploymentgroups) link and follow the instructions in [Getting Started](../Setup/) page to provision the project to your **Azure DevOps**.

 ## Setting up the Environment

 The following resources will be provisioned on the Azure using an ARM template:

-* Six Virtual Machines (VM) web servers with the IIS configured
+* Six Virtual Machines (VM) web servers with IIS configured

-* SQL server VM (db server) and
+* SQL server VM (db server)

 * Azure Network Load Balancer